paysera/lib-api-bundle/README.md

     }
 }
 ```

+In this case you'd also need to implement normalizer for `Address` class.

 It's easiest to configure REST endpoints using annotations.
 This requires your routing to be provided in
 controller annotations, too.